 In most organizations, the typical set up of IT Departments used to be keeping different groups segregated from each other.
-An engineer focused on engineering solutions; a developer focused on developing the product; a tester focused on testing the product, and the departments spoke only as required.
+An engineer focused on engineering solutions; a developer focused on developing the product; a tester focused on testing the product (via Parasoft solutions or other means), and the departments spoke only as required.
 This often led to bottlenecks and delays in completing a project throughout the SDLC.

 Testing is a great example of such a bottleneck.
 In a traditional SDLC, testing is a singular phase and often falls late in the project lifecycle.
 This approach makes things difficult because if flaws are uncovered, it’s more challenging to figure out where the issue arose and what the best solution would be.
 Since the testing phase often comes close to release deadlines, it’s a nightmare waiting to happen.
 This is why some developers look at third-party testing services like stress-testing solutions offered by companies such as Apica Systems and similar, minimizing time spent on performance tests increases the time available to be spent on fixing any performance issues found.